 Common Academic Scholarship – February of Year 8

 Common Entrance/Prep School Baccalaureate – June of Year 8.

 OPTIONAL APPOINTMENT WITH THE HEADMASTER

-At any point in the whole admissions process (from before a Saturday visit to after an offer has been made) parents are most welcome to book an individual appointment with the Headmaster, Dr. Christopher Stevens.
+Parents are most welcome to book an individual appointment with the Headmaster, Dr. Christopher Stevens, after they have visited the College and registered their child.
 This is entirely optional and is not part of the formal admissions process.